technicallytechnicaldesign/acidgoblin-tripper/README.md

 - `index.html` -- the app
 - `bg-data.js` -- the 10 background images, embedded as base64 (keep it next to `index.html`)

+Or just visit the github page if you cba with all that noise.

 Best on a touchscreen, but works with a mouse too if you one of those kinda people.